-An Underwriting Agency is a Spanish legal entity holding a binding authority, granted by one or several insurers.
-The delegated authority contract authorises the underwriting agency to accept and write certain risks on behalf of such insurers.
+An Underwriting agency is a Spanish legal entity with delegated authority granted by one or several insurers for the underwriting of risks on behalf of such insurer/s.

 The underwriting agency always acts for and on behalf of the insurer/s that delegate/s the authority to bind risks.
 Consequently, the insurers are the one assuming directly the risks.